 Elena Arzak – Ametsa with Arzak Instruction

 Named best female chef in the world 2012, Elena Arzak has cooking in her blood.
 The fourth generation of her family to work at 3-Michelin-starred Arzak, she started working there age 11 and is now joint head chef alongside her father.
-Having trained under the likes of Michel Roux Jr and Alain Ducasse, she also oversees Ametsa with Arzak Instruction in London, a Michelin-starred restaurant serving the signature Arzak style of inventive Basque cuisine.
+Having trained under the likes of Michel Roux Jr and Alain Ducasse, she also oversees Ametsa with Arzak Instruction in London, serving the signature Arzak style of inventive Basque cuisine.

 Chef patron of Michelin-starred Murano and its little sister Café Murano, co-owner of Merchant’s Tavern, and a regular face on TV cookery shows, Angela Hartnett is a major player on the UK food scene.
 Awarded an MBE for her services to the hospitality industry, Angela’s sophisticated yet simple approach to good, honest food is inspired by her Italian grandmother and mother.